Sri Lanka women's national football team: History

 Sri Lanka women's national football team played their first game in 2010 against India which they lost 8–1.
-Sri Lanka women's national football team had never played in FIFA Women's World Cup or AFC Women's Asia Cup nor entered the qualifications.
+Sri Lanka women's national football team had never played in FIFA Women's World Cup or AFC Women's Asian Cup nor entered the qualifications.
 They have played in the SAFF Women's Championship and in the South Asian Games.
 Due to their lack of experience they didn't show any great performance in the regional level of football.
-But they have qualified for the Semi Finals of 2012 and 2014 SAFF Women's Championships.
+But they have qualified for the semi-finals of 2012 and 2014 SAFF Women's Championships.

 Sri Lanka made their continental level football debut in the 2016 Summer Olympic Qualifiers when they were soundly beaten 16–0 by Myanmar.
 In the next game they were defeated by India.
 In 2016 they participated in the South Asian Games but lost all of their matches in the football tournament.
-Sri Lanka participated in the 4th SAFF Women's Championship in 2016 but they failed to reach the semi finals after a shock defeat to Maldives which are ranked below them.
+Sri Lanka participated in the 4th SAFF Women's Championship in 2016 but they failed to reach the semi-finals after a shock defeat to Maldives which are ranked below them.